Storia: Ohio's 4th Grade eBook Collection

 What devices can students use to access Storia?

 Most desktop computers, either Mac or PC, and Chromebooks run Storia.
 Mobile devices such as iPads, Android tablets, and Amazon tablets also work.
 Scholastic does not recommend viewing Storia on Phones or Phablets.
-For a complete list of supported devices, operating systems, and browsers, see the Storia Tech Specs.
+For a complete list of supported devices, operating systems, and browsers, see the Storia System Requirements.

 How long will Storia: Ohio's 4th Grade eBook Collection be available?

-Storia is again being offered at no charge to all 4th grade classrooms for the 2016-17 school year.
+Storia is again being offered at no charge to all Ohio 4th grade classrooms for the 2017-18 school year.

 If a teacher moves from district to another, can she keep the same account?

-When a teacher moves from one district to another, she will need to use her new email address and request a new account code to create a new account.
-If a teacher moves from one building to another within the same district, the teacher will keep the same account.
-She will, however, need to request a new code.
-The system will recognize her email address however and will ask her if she wants to create a new account or keep her existing one.
+When a teacher moves from one district to another, she will need to use her new email address and request an access code for the new school to create a new account.
+If a teacher moves from one building to another within the same district, the teacher she is pemitted to keep the same account.

 Is there a way to import student data into Storia?